Is this actually a software review?!

 First, I needed to test the program’s response to my drawing tablet.
 And was the available brushes any good?
 And how about the general set-up and ‘feel’ of the interface?
 Was texting effective?

-I was delighted to find the menus very simple and intuitive (at least when coming from Adobe Photoshop).
+I was delighted to find the menus very simple and intuitive (at least when being used to Adobe Photoshop beforehand).
 Also, the easy-peasy way of making and adjusting comic frames directly on the drawing was niiiice (now I don’t need to make and import them from Adobe Illustrator).

-I needed to test the colouration system more, as it was new to me: 1bit and 8bit layers are lightweight, hold only one colour, but can be changed easily.
+I needed to test the colouration system more, as it was new to me: 1bit and 8bit layers are lightweight, hold only one colour, but can be changed and adjusted easily.

 Now I know how filters work!

-While looking at the ‘how-to’s at the MediBang website I came across a comment of what blur-effect to use when painting food… That made me want to try my hand at drawing food…
+While looking at the ‘how-to’s at the MediBang website I came across a comment on what blur-effect to use when painting food… That made me want to try my hand at drawing food…

 That is officially the first time I’ve ever drawn Danish ‘smørrebrød’!